-third parties or having registered addressable BIC holders in accordance with the security requirements imposed upon them.
+third parties [i.e. via multi-addressee access] or registering addressable BIC holders, shall be deemed to have managed the risk stemming from allowing such access by third parties or having registered addressable BIC holders in accordance with the security requirements imposed upon them.

 In addition, the Eurosystem has developed a set of requirements that address business continuity risk and that are exclusively applicable to the internal systems of those participants classified as critical in accordance with the rules laid down in the Information Guide for TARGET participants.
-All RTGS DCA holders and Ancillary Systems62 have to self-certify their level of compliance with the requirements specified in the following section.
+All RTGS DCA holders and Ancillary Systems have to self-certify their level of compliance with the requirements specified in the following section.